nigelm/broadworks_ocip/README.md

 API internals documentation.
 This will change the underlying requirements.

 Additionally at the same time I have converted to Broadworks R24 API schema files as the basis for generating these classes.
+This will change the set of available commands and classes.

 ## Credits